CLEANit/MatSimPy/docs/slist.md

   ['A1', 'B1']
   ```

-## index_mapper
+## index_mapper [^4]
 <dl>
 <dt>def index_mapper(stateSet, tranSet, uniqueSet)</dt>
 <dd>
 Takes arrays of states, transition types, and unique states and returns a mapping between the states present and the unique state indices.
-Borrows from resource [here](https://stackoverflow.com/questions/18927475/numpy-array-get-row-index-searching-by-a-row).
+Borrows from resource in footnote.
 </dd>
 </dl>